Adium1000/Scratch-Survival/README.md

 # Scratch Survival

 This repo has two main 'parts'.
 The actual project itself and the data lists.
-The data

 ## The Project